-Climate Risk
+Climate risk

 Approval of proposed external commitments in relation to climate risk that materially impact the Company or the Company's funds are matters reserved to the Board.
-The Insurance Sustainability Committee on behalf of the Board considers the Company's management of climate risk and relevant public disclosures, providing oversight and challenge on those activities which impact on the Company's reputation as a responsible business.
+The Sustainability Committee on behalf of the Board considers the Company's management of climate risk and relevant public disclosures, providing oversight and challenge on those activities which impact on the Company's reputation as a responsible business.
+The Committee undertakes a bi-annual review of the Scottish Widows' external commitments and monitors external emerging risks across ESG (including greenwashing risk), to identify opportunities for the Company to enhance the controls it has in place to mitigate ESG risks and evolve processes to respond to change required by legal risks and marketing standards.

-Responsible Stewardship
+Responsible Investment & Stewardship

-The Board monitors the Company's overall investment strategy and performance giving due consideration to wider Group and Scottish Widows' Responsible Investment and Stewardship Framework.
+The Board monitors the Company's overall investment strategy and in 2022 approved the Scottish Widows' Responsible Investment and Stewardship Framework.
 This is a principles-based framework which guides the Company's decisions on the investments made, the fund managers selected, research into funds, and how the Company engages with companies it invests in.
-Research conducted by Scottish Widows to find out investor views on a wide range of sustainable investment themes, has informed this Framework which is available on the Scottish Widows website.
+Scottish Widows also launched its Climate Action Plan - a roadmap of how it aims to achieve its net zero emissions ambition across its investments, which also covers the holdings of the Company.
+Overall, Scottish Widows has set a Net Zero by 2050 target, a halving portfolio carbon footprint by 2030 target and lays out a target for investing between £20 billion and £25 billion in climate-aware investment strategies by 2025, with at least £1 billion in climate solution investments.